erobwen/liquid/readme.md

 # Roadmap

-Features 1-6 are generally done to specification.
-The current development focuses on features 7-9.
-Future development is:
+The plan for the future is to include the following features.

+1. Client side routing with url/browser navigation support.
-1. Object version control.
+2. Object version control.
-2. Liquid server clustering.
+3. Liquid server clustering.
 It should be possible to organize Liquid servers in cluster-trees where end users communicate with leafs, and where the cluster tree act as a multi level data-cache.

 # Folder structure